pgzfourc/online-queue/README.md

-# online-queue
+# What is this project for?
-Project aimed to minimize in-person wait times for establishments.
+This project is a web application that aims to minimize in-person wait times at establishments such as restaurants.

+# Technology Stack